-Keith Llewellyn MD and Sean Fisher PA-C diagnose and treat a wide array of skin conditions in both the Santa Barbara and Santa Ynez offices.
+Keith Llewellyn MD and our physician assistant (PA-C) diagnose and treats a wide array of skin conditions in both the Santa Barbara and Santa Ynez offices.
 These include, but are not limited to:

 - Skin Cancer (Melanoma, Squamous Cell Carcinoma, Basal Cell Carcinoma, Cutaneous Lymphomas)